Necati Özçağlayan

-Necati Özçağlayan (born 15 May 1953) is Turkish retired professional football player who played as a defender.
+Necati Özçağlayan (born 15 May 1953) is a Turkish retired professional football player who played as a defender.
 A one club man for Trabzonspor, Necati was part of the club from 1972-1986 and won all 6 of Trabzonspor's Süper Lig titles during his playing career.

 International career

 Necati was an international for the Turkey national football team, making his debut in a 2-2 friendly match with Romania on 12 October 1975.